Disability Service

 Before each main exam period (January, May and August), we have a deadline.
 If you want exam support and haven’t got this in place already, you’ll need to register with us and speak to an adviser before this deadline.
 There is a lot of demand for appointments in the week before the deadline, so make sure that you contact us early, or you may not be able to speak to an adviser to determine your support.

-Assistive Technology facilities
+Quiet Assistive Technology Room

 The Disabled Students’ Allowance (DSA)